 - indicates cannibalization of content.
 This means that there are other pages optimized for the same keyword

-- indicates that the keyword appears in headers.
-In this case, the icon is faded, which means that the keyword does not appear in the header.
+- indicates that the keyword appears in headings.
+In this case, the icon is faded, which means that the keyword does not appear in the heading.

 - indicates that the keyword appears in <title>.